-Born into a wealthy Brisbane family, Dr Mayne worked at the Brisbane Hospital from 1891 until 1904, first as Resident Medical Officer and then as Medical Superintendent.
+Born into a wealthy Brisbane family, Dr. James Mayne worked at the Brisbane Hospital from 1891 until 1904, first as Resident Medical Officer and then as Medical Superintendent.

-He donated his salary straight back to the hospital in addition to further generous donations to both it and other local hospitals.
+He donated his salary straight back to the hospital.
+Dr. Mayne also made further generous donations to both it and other local hospitals.

-He and his sister Mary Emilia donated the money to buy the land for the University of Queensland and bequeathed their entire estates to benefit medical education in that institution.
+He and his sister Mary Emilia donated the money to buy the land for the University of Queensland.
+On their deaths, they bequeathed their entire estates to benefit medical education in that institution.

 The Mayne estate provides funds to the university to this day through the profits of various real estate holdings including Brisbane Arcade, built by James on the site of his childhood home in Queens Street.

-None of the Mayne siblings married, leading to wild conjecture and a fabulous book, The Mayne Inheritance by Dr Rosamond Siemon, a wonderful read, but rather lacking in sufficient factual information to justify its classification as non-fiction (it’s in the State Library BTW).
+None of the Mayne siblings married, leading to wild conjecture and a fabulous book, The Mayne Inheritance by Dr. Rosamond Siemon.
+Although a wonderful read, the book lacks sufficient factual information to justify its classification as non-fiction.

 One sister became a nun, an older brother, also gay, suffered mental illness and committed suicide in an asylum.

-A third brother may also have been gay, and Mary Emilia remained unmarried and stayed in the family home with James.
+A third brother may also have been gay.
+Mary Emilia, like James, never married and lived in the family home with him.

 He was friends with Brisbane’s pioneer female medico Dr. Lilian Cooper and her lifetime partner Josephine Bedford.